Dracula 2000: Plot

+Upon arrival, Van Helsing and Simon thin the vampire ranks, but Dracula infiltrates a police station to claim Solina, leaving a trail of slaughtered officers in their wake.
+Van Helsing confesses he is the 19th-century original; having survived since Dracula's 1897 attacks, (Note: These attacks correspond to the events of Bram Stoker’s 1897 novel, Dracula, which serves as the canonical backstory for the film.) he has cheated death for over a hundred years by harvesting the vampire's blood via leeches and hiding behind his own family tree.
+Despite a century of effort, Van Helsing cannot kill Dracula, the primordial vampire who reviles God, silver, and Christian cultures.
+Conceived after his prolongation began, Mary is Van Helsing’s contemporary daughter—a child born into a shared bloodline with the vampire himself.
+Petrified by his true identity, Van Helsing’s wife fled with Mary to escape both the monster and the man, fearing the latent vampirism taking root in her daughter's blood; however, Van Helsing secretly tracked their every move and grieved in silence after his wife's death.

-Dracula is led to Mary's home by her friend Lucy, whom he seduces and vampirizes.
-There, he later confronts and kills Van Helsing.
-On her return, Mary finds her father's bloodied corpse and is ambushed by Dracula and his brides: Solina, Valerie, and Lucy.
-Simon arrives just in time to save her from Dracula's beast form.
-The pair briefly escape into a church cemetery, but Dracula soon catches and abducts Mary.
-Dracula explains that he has spent centuries searching for someone like him but born rather than vampirized like his thralls.
+Dracula is led to Mary's home by her friend Lucy Westerman, whom he seduces and vampirizes.
+There, he confronts and kills Van Helsing.
+On her return, Mary finds her father's carcass and is ambushed by Dracula and his brides: Solina, Valerie, and Lucy.
+Simon rushes Mary into a church to escape Dracula, but the vampire easily invades the sanctuary.
+Though they escape into a cemetery, Dracula intercepts them and abducts Mary, craving a born equal over a mere sired thrall.

-On a rooftop, Dracula transforms Mary and reveals that he is Judas Iscariot, the Apostle who betrayed Jesus to the Sanhedrin for a bribe of thirty pieces of silver.
-After Jesus was crucified, Judas hanged himself out of guilt at sunset, but was revived and turned into the first vampire.
-Dracula blames Jesus for his damnation and intends to spite him by causing the world to be overrun by vampires.
-Mary suggests that Dracula cannot die because he has not sought God's forgiveness, but Dracula refuses to ever submit to Jesus or God again.
+On a rooftop, Dracula transforms Mary and reveals that he is Judas Iscariot, the Apostle who betrayed Jesus Christ to the Sanhedrin for a bribe of thirty pieces of silver.
+After Jesus was crucified, Judas hanged himself in contrition, only to be cursed by God with eternal life as the world’s first vampire.
+Dracula blames Jesus for his damnation because he had foreknowledge of his betrayal and failed to avert the prophecy.
+Seeking revenge, the fallen Apostle aims to spite Christ by causing the world to be overrun by vampires.
+Dracula's immortality is a choice; he refuses to seek the redemption required to end his eternal life.
 After Simon kills Valerie, he is subdued by Solina and Lucy and brought to Dracula, who offers his blood to Mary.
-She feigns the bite before she and Simon kill the remaining brides and stab Dracula to avenge her father, revealing that she still has free will.
+Mary feigns biting Simon, then turns on the brides and stabs Dracula, proving her free will remains intact.